DavidEGrayson/ahrs-visualizer/README.md

 [Raspberry Pi] but it can probably be ported to other boards.
 It uses OpenGL ES 2.0.

-This program runs fine from the console; you do not need to run X.

 ## Getting started

 ### Get minimu9-ahrs working